 Fraudulent transfer exposure can be devastating because civil liability can be imposed without moral fault on the part of the person being sued for recovery and the look-back period can extend up to six years.
 No actual fraud or normative wrongdoing is required.
 Civil liability can result simply from having benefited to the detriment of the other party’s creditors where, at the end of the day, there are insufficient assets to satisfy the claims of such creditors.

 - A transaction (or other corporate event – such as a dividend or other distribution or even an arm’s length sale for inadequate consideration) results in the counterparty receiving a benefit at the expense of unsecured creditors; and

 - The company (i) at the time of the transaction is insolvent (i.e., the fair value of the company’s assets are less than the company’s liabilities), or (ii) after giving effect to the transaction, the company either (a) is unable to repay its obligations as they become due or (b) has unreasonably small capital to continue its business.

 To be effective, a Solvency Opinion needs to be able to pass judicial muster.
+Make sure the firm engaged to provide the Solvency Analysis and Solvency Opinion is not relying on the closing of the subject transaction for any part of its fee.
 Solvency advice from an independent financial advisor can assure a board and its’ stakeholders that the decisions made by the board are fair and reasonable.

-Marshall & Stevens has been in the valuation business for almost 90 years and has substantial expertise in rendering Solvency Opinions in a wide variety of matters.
-Employing a high degree of thoroughness and diligence, our professionals bring a wealth of experience from backgrounds in valuation, law, investment banking, and accounting.
+Marshall & Stevens is a Independent Solvency Opinion Firm and has been in the valuation business for 90 years and has substantial experience in rendering Solvency Opinions in a wide variety of matters.
+Employing a high degree of thoroughness and diligence, our professionals bring insight from backgrounds in valuation, law, investment banking, and accounting.
 Our teams are responsive, nimble and know how to keep the project moving in order to meet the timeline that the transaction requires.